The

 Circuit description:

-removes much of the audio above 3-3.5 kHz to provides a degree
+that removes much of the audio above 3-3.5 kHz: Because

 Nyquist